ISISComputingGroup/WebDashboard/README.md

   npm run dev
 ```

+#### Container approach
+To run in containerd instead, build the image with `nerdctl build -t web-dashboard .`
+then run with `nerdctl run -p 3000:3000 web-dashboard`

 ### Building
 For a production build, run `npm run build`.
 To start this build natively, use `npm run start`.